 Looking for a versatile piece of furniture to put in your spare bedroom or office?
 While a futon or sleeper sofa might be the first thing you think of, don’t rule out a daybed just yet!
 Daybeds have a unique half-bed, half-sofa design, making them a multipurpose piece to add to your home, and as an added bonus, many of them are a lot more stylish than your average futon.

 Unlike sleeper sofas, daybeds often have an unchanging form that can serve as either a seating area or a bed.
-While they most commonly feature twin-size mattresses, there are also full-size daybeds, as well as models with trundles to provide even more sleep space for your guests.
+While they typically feature twin-size mattresses, there are also full-size daybeds, as well as models with trundles to provide even more sleep space for your guests.

 Here, the best daybeds to add to your home.